(II) The axle of a wheel is mounted on supports that rest on a ro... | Channels for Pearson+

 Angular Velocity

 Angular velocity is a vector quantity that represents the rate of rotation of an object around an axis.
 It is measured in radians per second (rad/s) and indicates both the speed of rotation and the direction of the axis of rotation.
-In this problem, the wheel has its own angular velocity (ω₁) about its axle, while the turntable has a separate angular velocity (ω₂) about a vertical axis.
+In this scenario, the wheel has an angular velocity ω₁ of 48.0 rad/s about its axle, while the turntable has its own angular velocity ω₂ of 35.0 rad/s, which affects the overall motion of the system.

 Recommended video: